30/10/2022

 But in fairness, it should be noted that this version of Japanese official history was not without flaws.
 A very sad division into history from the Army point of view and history from the Navy point of view has been preserved.
 One and the same operation can be described in two volumes: army and navy - and described in different ways.
 And sometimes aviators also insert their point of view.
 At the same time, even in dry lines, one sometimes feels a desire to hurt, to show flaws of the opposite service.

 It would be useful to note the simple fact that the history of the war, written by the participants, contains a lot of valuable details - but usually completely devoid of any critical view of events.
-Not every person will be able to engage in self-criticism, while understanding perfectly well that it will be recorded in the history book.
-On the other hand, given the paucity of the documents, available to the authors of official history, the mass recruitment of veterans with their diaries was the best way to solve the problem.
+Not every person is able to engage in self-criticism, while understanding perfectly well that it will be recorded in the history book.
+On the other hand, given the paucity of the documents, available to the authors of official history, the mass recruitment of veterans with their diaries/documents was the best way to solve the problem.
 And for a historian, the saddest thing is the lack of a full-fledged reference apparatus, which makes it very difficult to verify the source of the particular information.

 Text of all volumes of "Senshi Sosho" in Japanese: http://www.nids.mod.go.jp/military_history_search/